ansible/ansible/docs/docsite/rst/getting_started/quickstart.rst

 .. _quickstart_guide:

-Ansible Quickstart Guide
+Ansible quickstart video
 ========================

-We've recorded a short video that introduces Ansible.
+The `Ansible quickstart video <https://www.ansible.com/resources/videos/quick-start-video?hsLang=en-us>`_ provides a high-level explanation of Ansible and how you can use it to automate complex IT operations.

-The `quickstart video <https://www.ansible.com/resources/get-started?hsLang=en-us>`_ is about 13 minutes long and gives you a high level introduction to Ansible -- what it does and how to use it.
-We'll also tell you about other products in the Ansible ecosystem.
+This short video also introduces you to other products in the Ansible ecosystem.

-Enjoy, and be sure to visit the rest of the documentation to learn more.
+We hope you enjoy the quickstart video.

 .. seealso::